UkoeHB/bevy_cobweb_ui/src/loading/cob/COB.md

 Lossy conversions (COB file to rust value back to COB file):
 - scientific notation: only floats >= 1e16 or <= 1e-7 will be formatted with scientific notation when serializing to raw COB
-- trailing zeroes after decimal in floats: if float can be coerced to int, it will be; otherwise trailing zeroes will be removed other than e.g, `1.0`
+- trailing zeroes after decimal in floats: if float can be coerced to int, it will be; otherwise trailing zeroes will be removed
 - multiline strings: multi-line strings are concatenated
 - in-line string formatting (newlines/tabs/etc.) and unicode characters will be replaced with escape sequences
 - unicode with leading zeros: leading zeroes removed